urnest/urnest/README.md

 -   pq is jquery-like functionality for python, useful for doing server-side stuff as you might do client-side in javascript with jquery.
 See the tests at the bottom of pq/pq.py for examples.
-    This pq is for python 2.
+    This pq is for python 2; wal (below) has a python 3 version of pq.
+      status: legacy

 -   wal is a python3 wsgi library, see wal/test/app.py and wal/test/server.py
     for examples; also contains wal.js which is miscellaneous javascript functions I have found useful